jaden-lai/Calorie-Counting-Application/README.md

 ## Phase 4: Task 3

 Many changes could be made to improve the design of my calorie app project.
-The code in the ExerciseList class and FoodList class are exact replications of one another, the only difference being that one stores foods, and one stores exercise objects.
-The methods are exactly identical otherwise.
-I could improve the design by creating an abstract class to reduce the significant amount of redundant code in each class by extending ExerciseList and FoodList to this class.
+One area that could benefit from refactoring are the ExerciseList and FoodList classes, which currently contain exact copies of each other's code.
+The only difference between the two classes is that one stores Food objects and the other stores Exercise objects.
+To reduce the amount of redundant code in each class, I would create an abstract class and have ExerciseList and FoodList extend this class.
+By doing so, I could eliminate duplicate code that would be manageable and maintainable in the long run.
+This refactoring would also help with scalability, making it easier to add additional types of lists in the future.
+If I had more time, this would be one of the first step I would take.